Feeling an Urge to Move Out of the US? Here’s How

 Getting out of the USA and moving abroad

-If Washington, Jefferson, Franklin, and Hamilton were alive now, they’d probably be looking for a way to escape what has become of their democracy.
-Hey, Hamilton already had family in Nevis and Jefferson had those buddies in France…
+If Washington, Jefferson, Franklin, and Hamilton came back now in a time machine, they’d probably be looking for a way to escape what has become of their democracy.
+Hey, Alexander Hamilton already had family in Nevis and Jefferson had those buddies in France.
+If he were alive today, Hamilton would probably be looking up citizenship by investment on St. Kitts and Nevis at GlobalResidenceIndex.com.

 If you’re looking to move out of the US, I’ve got a whole book on this subject in paperback, audiobook, and e-book.
 I have been writing about it regularly since the early ’00s, so here’s some general Q&A advice to get started.